aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/microsoft-project-mpp-file-update/_index.md

 The following examples show how to add a new task to an existing Microsoft Project 2010 file and save it back to the same file.
 The code goes through the following steps:

 1. Create an instance of the project reader.
-1. Read the file.
+2. Read the file.
-1. Create a task.
+3. Create a task.
-1. Add the task to the project.
+4. Add the task to the project.
-1. Re-calculate.
+5. Recalculate the project.
-1. Save.
+6. Save.

 The code snippets show the code first in C#.
 ### **Code Samples**